 We have you covered with 18 successful- yet untapped- fall fundraising ideas for 2021 with options for in-person, virtual, or hybrid setups, so that you can respond quickly and easily to COVID no matter what happens.

 Paint and sip events work for any type of organization, artists of all levels, and can easily be adapted for every season.
 For fall, offer picture options that include themed-subject matter like pumpkins or the changing of the leaves.
 For this fundraising event, you’ll need to team up with a local paint and sip store like Pinot’s Palette or Painting with a Twist that’s willing to paint it forward with a percentage of the night’s proceeds going to your cause.

 If this isn’t an option available in your area, consider securing a location to host your own paint and sip night.
 If you’re going the DIY route, reach out to a local artist to lead the class, and stock up on all the necessary supplies.
 If you need some fall-themed inspiration, pinterest is a fantastic go-to.
 Set a reasonable price for admission to cover your expenses and sell concessions to augment your fundraising.

-To make the registration and payment process seamless, set up an online fundraising page.
-Not only will you be able to easily track who’s signed up and paid, a fundraising page will also allow supporters who might not be able to make it to this event to make a donation instead.
+To make the registration and payment process seamless, set up an online fundraising page on CauseVox to track who’s signed up

 2. Trivia Night